Skip to content

 The direct quotes (from the CBC web site) from those involved were:

-“My expectation is that banks will engage in prudent lending — not the type of ‘race to the bottom’ practices that led to a mortgage crisis in the United States,” Finance Minister Jim Flaherty said of BMO’s “cut rate” mortgage deal.
+“My expectation is that banks will engage in prudent lending” not the type of ‘race to the bottom’ practices that led to a mortgage crisis in the United States,” Finance Minister Jim Flaherty said of BMO’s “cut rate” mortgage deal.

-and a further quote from the finance minister:
+And a further quote from the finance minister:

 “I had one of my staff call them and indicate my displeasure, which is the same thing I did with BMO, except I called myself,” the finance minister said.

-Would there have been a run on “cut-rate” mortgages?
-There might have been, can you trust banks to not cut their own throats?
+Would there have been a run on "cut-rate" mortgages?
+There might have been, can you trust banks not to cut their own throats?
 Rhetorical question now, I suppose, but currently I am fairly certain that I could walk into my bank and after a lot of threatening to leave, I might get a fixed rate of somewhere near 3.5% (without too much work, maybe even lower, who knows).
 Would we end up with a Bunch of Stupid Mortgages causing a US-like Sub-prime debacle?
 Guess we shall never know.

 Does the government think Canadians are Financially Stupid?
 Actions speak louder than words in this case.